simoncollins/ddg_images/README.md

 images matching given keywords using the Duck Duck Go search engine.

-Things are mostly working but it currently only uses the first search term you specify and it downloads the images to the working directory.
+It is generally fit for purpose except that:
-No validation is done missing or invalid images.
+* No validation is done on missing or invalid images.
+* Only the first 100 search results are used currently
+* There are outstanding TODO items (see below)

 __PRIOR ART__